 Have you jumped on the zucchini noodle trend?
 “Zoodles” use a spiral slicer to turn the low-calorie, super nutritious veggie into a low-carb, healthier alternative to pasta and rice.
-It’s a great way to use up all that nutrition-rich zucchini growing in your garden and enjoy comfort foods guilt-free.
+Zucchini noodle recipes are a great way to use up all that nutrition-rich zucchini growing in your garden and enjoy comfort foods guilt-free.

 18 Zucchini Noodles Recipes